emantas/gryphon_dft/Readme.md

 # Gryphon Drone Forensics Tool

 Named after the mythical creature of mythology, this tool aims to extract critical events happened during the flight of an Unmanned Aerial System/Vehicle, running `Ardupilot` flight stack.
-This tool is part of the research paper `Gryphon: Forensics on Dataflash and Telemetry Logs`.
+This tool is part of the research paper `Gryphon: Forensics on Dataflash and Telemetry Logs`, presented in the 14th International Workshop on Security 2019 in Tokyo, Japan.

 This research methodology for analysing the Dataflash logs consists of 6 steps.
 Their scope starts from firmware integrity, and goes through trajectory, execution, and error analysis to reach low-level hardware logs and finish with timeline analysis.
 More precisely, the steps of our methodology are the following: